-2004) (Fig. 1c).
-It was 10.5% in 2012, ~7 percentage points lower than the corresponding CHSP prevalence of 17.1%.
+Using only records of smoking status entered during the gestational period, the THIN prevalence of maternal smoking was low until 2004 (e.g. 44% of the CHSP prevalence of 23.1% in 2004) (Figure Ic).
+It was 10.5% in 2012, approximately seven percentage points lower than the corresponding CHSP prevalence of 17.1%.
 Using smoking information recorded in the 27 months before pregnancy, the prevalence in CHSP and THIN converged in 2005.
-After this, the THIN estimates were slightly higher than the CHSP estimates, such that in 2012 the THIN prevalence using data recorded up to 27 months before pregnancy was 19.9% compared with the CHSP prevalence of 17.1%.
+After this the THIN estimates were slightly higher than the CHSP estimates, such that in 2012 the THIN prevalence using data recorded up to 27 months before pregnancy was 19.9% compared to the CHSP prevalence of 17.1%.
 The prevalence estimates using data recorded ever before delivery were only slightly higher than the estimates using data recorded up to 27 months before conception.